 Why?
 Because there is no one way to experience nature.
 Because ensuring access to nature benefits everyone even as it grows the ranks of tomorrow’s conservation stewards.

 To spark a broader conversation about inclusion in the outdoors, we asked five people to share their thoughts and stories.

-The affable vice president of the Friends of Heinz Refuge in Philadelphia, Jeannette Guess is, by her own account, a nature lover, a people person and a community activist.
+Jeannette Guess, the affable former vice president of the Friends of Heinz Refuge in Philadelphia, is, by her own account, a nature lover, a people person and a community activist.
 The community is Eastwick, a predominantly African American neighborhood that is also the gateway to John Heinz National Wildlife Refuge at Tinicum.
 “You can’t get to the visitor center without going through Eastwick,” says Guess.

 Which is why she finds it ironic that the refuge and the community had so little interaction until recently.
 “When I moved to Eastwick in 2006, I saw signs for John Heinz National Wildlife Refuge.
 I asked my neighbor, ‘What is that?’
 My neighbor said, ‘Oh don’t go in there.
 There’s wild animals in there.
 You don’t want to go in there.”

 She went anyway — “I’m a retired police officer, so I’m not afraid” — and soon became an enthusiast and volunteer.

 “I never knew how grateful I would be to be able to walk into a place like Heinz Refuge.
 It’s my place of tranquility.
 Being by the creek, hearing the birds chirping and the frogs, I never experienced that before and it really brought calm to me.
 It’s an amazing experience.”